HarshTrivedi/paraphrase-generation-web-demo/README.md

 ```

-PS: I am NOT any of the authors of of the paper.
+Please Note: I am NOT any of the authors of of the paper.
+So, if you want you can consider to verify the implementation from demo app.

 In case of any problem, please contact me at: harshjtrivedi94@gmail.com

+Hope you find it useful : )